Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Introduction

 \subsection{Related Works}

-Some related works use mutual information (MI) in their fault detection pipeline, but most use MI to select features (e.g., \cite{verron2008fault}) or to circumvent the high-dimensionality of the process (e.g., \cite{rashid2012new, jiang2018information}).
-An exception is the work of Lv et al. \cite{lv2021interpretable}; in that work, they proposed to monitor the statistics of a component-pairwise MI estimation matrix of all variables involved in the system to detect faults and identify the variables associated with the fault by checking deviations, in testing time, from the values of the statistics observed in a healthy scenario.
+Some related works use mutual information (MI) in their fault detection pipeline, but most use MI to select features (e.g., \cite{hassani2021unsupervised, zhong2020quality, hu2023mutual}) or to circumvent the high-dimensionality of the process (e.g., \cite{rashid2012new, jiang2018information}).
+Exceptions are the works of Lv et al.\! \cite{lv2021interpretable} and Kumar et al.\! \cite{kumar2021optimization}.
+In \cite{lv2021interpretable}, Lv et al.\! proposed to monitor the statistics of a component-pairwise MI estimation matrix of all variables involved in the system to detect faults and identify the variables associated with the fault by checking deviations, in testing time, from the values of the statistics observed in a healthy scenario.
+In \cite{kumar2021optimization}, Kumar et al.\! used a kernel-based MI estimation to build a fitness function of a data-driven genetic algorithm that optimizes the hyperparameters of their fault detection method.

-From the basic fact that MI is used, all the previously mentioned works (\cite{verron2008fault, rashid2012new, jiang2018information, lv2021interpretable}) might appear to be related to the method presented in this paper; However, there are essential differences worth mentioning.
+From the basic fact that MI is used, all the previously mentioned works (\cite{hassani2021unsupervised, zhong2020quality, hu2023mutual, rashid2012new, jiang2018information, lv2021interpretable, kumar2021optimization}) might appear to be related to the method presented in this paper; However, there are essential differences worth mentioning.
 From a formulation perspective, our work is constructed from a novel theory --~developed in this paper~-- that connects model drift detection with independence testing.
 Notably, this formal path justifies the adoption of MI to detect input-output deviations within a system and, consequently, the usage of MI features as health indicators, which strongly quantify the fault severity; this is a guarantee that is not present in any of the mentioned methods.
 Moreover, our methodology offers unique performance guarantees that are not offered by other methods.